 …see craftsmanship and simplicity as two sides of the same coin

-Established in 2011, Studioninedots consists of 25 architects, urban planners and other team members today.
+Established as a collective in 2011, Studioninedots consists of 25 people today.
 The practice is led by founders Albert Herder, Vincent van der Klei and Metin van Zijl, and associates Ike Gronheid, Jurjen van der Horst, Stijn de Jongh and Wouter Hermanns.